NEW OFFICE LOCATION ALERT

 Executive Director

-While attending college, Hien volunteered working with immigrants and refugees and fell in love helping this population.
-After completing college, Hien worked over 10 years managing a successful workforce development program for newly arrived immigrants and refugees before joining Amina Ahmed in creating a one-of-a-kind organization that strive to create meaningful opportunities in employment and trainings for the LEP, immigrant and refugee population.
-With the loss of Amina and the heartbreak that came along with it, Hien’s desire to continue Amina’s legacy grew.
-Hien is grateful to her team who continue to inspire her everyday and to the community to continue entrusting their success in PIE.
+Hien is an indigenous Cham ethnic of Central Vietnam, grew up in a refugee family who fled to the United States as a result of the Vietnam War, and is the only person in her family to have graduated college.
+While attending college, she volunteered working with immigrants and refugees and felt immediate connections with the clients and the diverse cultural backgrounds of her colleagues who did similar work.
+After completing college, she immediately immersed herself in this work and for the next 10 years successfully managed a workforce development program for newly arrived immigrants and refugees.
+Hien continued her passion in workforce development and joined the former Amina Ahmed in creating a one-of-a-kind organization that strive to create meaningful opportunities in employment and trainings for the LEP, immigrant and refugee population.
+With the loss of Amina and the heartbreak that came along with it, Hien’s desire to continue Amina’s legacy through the work of PIE grew stronger.

-Hien enjoys hanging out in her backyard barbecuing with her kids and relaxing on her hammock under her massive grape trees; weekend clamming; and walking on the beach while sipping sugarcane juice.
-Hien is also competitive when it comes to playing badminton against her colleagues.
+Hien is grateful to her team who continue to inspire her every day and to the community to continue entrusting their success in PIE.
+Hien enjoys hanging out in her backyard barbecuing with her kids and relaxing on her hammock under a massive grape-wrapped pergola; weekend clamming; and walking on the beach while sipping sugarcane juice.
+Hien is also competitive when it comes to playing sports with her colleagues.

 Rother Rashid